PiRogueToolSuite/PiRogueToolSuite.github.io/content/contributing/index.md

 ## Improve Documentation

-The PiRogue tool suite (PTS) project documentation resides in this [gitHub repository](https://github.com/PiRogueToolSuite/piroguetoolsuite.github.io/).
+The PiRogue tool suite (PTS) project documentation resides in this [GitHub repository](https://github.com/PiRogueToolSuite/piroguetoolsuite.github.io/).
 Feel free to submit pull requests to improve existing documentation or add new content!.

 ## Help Others and Get Help